Azure/azure-sdk-for-go/documentation/developer_setup.md

 The `FakeCredential` show here implements the `azcore.TokenCredential` interface and can be used anywhere the `azcore.TokenCredential` is used.

+### Live Test Resource Management

+If you have live tests that require Azure resources, you'll need to create a test resources config file for deployment during CI.
+Please see the [test resource][test_resources] documentation for more info.

 ## Create Pipelines

 When you create the first PR for your library you will want to create this PR against a `track2-<package>` library.
 Submitting PRs to the `main` branch should only be done once your package is close to being released.
 Treating `track2-<package>` as your main development branch will allow nightly CI and live pipeline runs to pick up issues as soon as they are introduced.
 After creating this PR add a comment with the following: